-A service area shared between the A11 and the A14 on the Newmarket Bypass.
+A service area shared between the A11 and the A14 on the Newmarket Bypass, with a subtle nod to the nearby racecourse.

 Catering: on both sides: Starbucks

-and eastbound only: Greggs Main Amenities: westbound only: Free Cash Machine Charging Points: westbound only: Electric Highway 50kW CCS, 50kW CHAdeMO & 43kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+and eastbound only: Greggs Amenities: westbound only: Free Cash Machine Outdoor Space: Grass verges only Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine

 Short stay customer parking is available for cars.
 No HGV parking is available.